 The college is situated on an attractive 40-acre campus.
-The buildings are complemented by lighted tennis courts, a sports complex including an arena and a multi-generational wellness center with racquet ball courts and a heated swimming pool, an Advanced Technology Center and Library, a Performing Arts Center (PAC), and McNair Center.
+The buildings are complemented by lighted tennis courts, a sports complex including an arena and a multi-generational wellness center with racquet ball courts and a heated swimming pool, an Advanced Technology Center and Library, a Performing Arts Center (PAC), and Technical Education Center in McNair.

-Located at the center of campus, Moler Hall houses the admissions office, counseling center, college bookstore, financial aid, cashier, and snack bar.
+Rundell Hall houses the admissions office, counseling center, financial aid, and cashier,.
 A 25,000-square-foot newly renovated Student Center provides meeting space for student organizations and recreational and study areas, as well as a Cyber Café with gourmet coffee and Internet access.